syaghoubi00/school/data_structures/data_analysis/README.md

      better in lower-cost months)

-4. **Equal Averages Handling**: When multiple periods have the same average sales, the algorithm prefers longer periods, which might not always be the optimal business decision.
+4. **Equal Averages Handling**: When multiple periods have the same average sales, the algorithm prefers the first one found, which might not always be the optimal business decision.

 5. **Limited Data**: Analyzing only one year of data might not capture long-term trends.